Henry Phillips (comedian): Cooking

 Phillips holds a strong presence as a comical cook.
 He creates cooking content via Twitch and his satirical YouTube and Patreon web series "Henry's Kitchen", a cooking show where Henry gives lessons whilst being comically inept at his work.
 "Henry's Kitchen" has been praised by critics.
 Writer David Britton states "[only] a true genius could purposely edit something this poorly."
 Jenn Harris from the Los Angeles Times describes one episode as "amazing".
 Gabe Dunn in 2013 said, "Is it parody or just plain weird?
 It's hard to tell, but you'll laugh either way."
 From September to November 2018, Phillips hosted Henry's Kitchen: Masterclass, a cooking show produced by Thrillist.
+Many of his videos' montages feature songs from his parody character, José Suicidio.
 He is also the author of two cookbooks.
 Henry also performs "Henry's Kitchen" live on Twitch.

 Neither Here Nor There

 In 2014, Phillips performed his hour-long debut comedy special Neither Here Nor There at the Lyric Theatre in Los Angeles.
 It was directed by Steven Feinartz and produced by United Comedy LLC.
 The show featured Mark Cohen, Audrey Tess, Brendon Walsh, and Todd Glass.
 The show released exclusively on Vimeo on Demand on August 15, 2016, and released as an album on August 19, 2016.

+In 2026, the special and album were re-released by Blonde Medicine.

 Style

 Phillips does folk-style and comedy music.
 His albums feature a mix of live tracks and studio recordings.
 He is often compared to Tom Lehrer, a musical satirist known for his humorous songs.

 Phillips typically portrays a classic loser character who is hapless with women and unsuccessful in show business.
 His musical style is frequently in ballad form where the sincerity of the musical style contrasts with the sad or angry lyrics which become comically absurd as the song progresses.
+He has produced music under the alias José Suicidio, a satirical character.

 Graham Reid describes some of Phillips' humor as "wickedly funny" whilst "very close to being offensive".